playframework/playframework/documentation/manual/working/commonGuide/schedule/ScheduledTasks.md

 ### Using compile-time Dependency Injection

-When using compile-time Dependency Injection, you just need to have them as `val` definitions in your implementation of `BuiltInComponents`:
+When using compile-time Dependency Injection, you just need to start them in your implementation of `BuiltInComponents`:

 Scala
 : @[](code/scalaguide/scheduling/MyBuiltInComponentsFromContext.scala)